 What this means to you is that, if you like everything else about it, a Schecter bass may be the best bang for your buck.

 Here we're talking about the Schecter Stiletto Studio, a gorgeous instrument that comes in a 4-string, 5-string, 6-string and fretless models.

-This Stiletto Studio features a neck-thru design with mahogany body sides with a Bubinga top and maple/walnut multi-ply neck.
-The maple/walnut will add some higher end to the tonal spectrum, which I suspect Schecter might have felt necessary due to the resonance and sustain of the neck-thru design.
+The maple/walnut neck will add some higher end to the tonal spectrum, which I suspect Schecter might have felt necessary due to the resonance and sustain of the neck-thru design.

 Whatever.
 It's a great combination of tonewoods that gives us exactly what we want in a bass for metal.

 We see a set of EMG 35HZ pickups and an active preamp with controls for volume, blend and a 3-band EQ.
 This rounds out the list of criteria to put the Schecter Stiletto Studio on the list of best bass guitars for metal.